atomiv/atomiv.github.io/_pages/framework/09-dev-ops/03-tools.md

 Scripting and programming languages

 * Docker, rkt, LXC, runC, containerd
 Container is a lightweight virtual environment for running applications.
-Container development workflow containes multiple stages like build, test, run, troubleshoot, push.
+Containerization involves building an image, a standalone executable software package that contains an application and all its dependencies.
-Dockerfile provides instructions to build an image, a standalone executable software package that contains an application and all its dependencies.
-For consistent and reliable infrastructure treat images as immutable, means build a new image in case an update is required.
+Preferable approach to build a container image is using Dockerfile.
+A Dockerfile is a text file with instructions on how to build an image.
-Container runtime is a managed environment for deploying images (the applications) in containers.
+For consistent and reliable infrastructure images are treated as immutable, it means we build a new image in case an update is required.
-A container is a running (or stopped) instance of an image.
+The container runtime is a managed environment used for deploying images (the applications) in containers.
 ![Containerized app workflow](https://quppler.com/wp-content/uploads/2019/03/DockerComponents-300x242.png) &nbsp;
 ![Container Architecture](https://miro.medium.com/max/350/1*IGYaJSfDLzXjE-aJcTai4Q.png)
 source: quppler.com and cloud.google.com